domestic first class cabin seating.

 Going finds exceptionally cheap first class fares, which can save you hundreds of dollars.
 Our Elite members have seen cheap flights like Boston nonstop to NYC for $233 roundtrip or Newark nonstop to Miami for $357 roundtrip.

-How to find cheap first class tickets
+How to find the cheapest first class flights

 First class tickets are rarely truly cheap, but it's possible to find cheaper discounted tickets.